VernierST/godirect-examples/python/readme.md

 - `gdx.read()`
 - `gdx.stop()`
 - `gdx.close()`

+The gdx functions used in a typical VPython program are described in the [Getting Started with Vernier Go Direct® Sensors and VPython](https://github.com/VernierST/godirect-examples/tree/main/python/vpython_examples) manual.

 A simple program using the gdx module looks like this (note that in this example the gdx folder is assumed to be in the same directory as the example, or in site-packages where Python can find it):